wuqunfang/wuqunfang.github.io/_pages/publications.md

 Freelon, Deen, Meredith L. Pruden, Daniel Malmer, Qunfang Wu, Yiping Xia, Daniel Johnson, Emily Chen, and Andrew Crist.
 "What's in your PIE?
 Understanding the contents of personalized information environments with PIEGraph."
 Journal of the Association for Information Science and Technology (2024). [🔗](https://asistdl.onlinelibrary.wiley.com/doi/10.1002/asi.24869)

-Wu, Qunfang, and Bryan Semaan. "" How Do You Quantify How Racist Something Is?": Color-Blind Moderation in Decentralized Governance."
+Wu, Qunfang, and Bryan Semaan. " "How Do You Quantify How Racist Something Is?": Color-Blind Moderation in Decentralized Governance."
 Proceedings of the ACM on Human-Computer Interaction 7, no. CSCW2 (2023): 1-27. [🔗](https://dl.acm.org/doi/abs/10.1145/3610030)

 Wu, Qunfang, and Jeff Hemsley.
 "Hyper‐Local Fear of Crime: Identifying Linguistic Cues of Fear in Crime Talk on Reddit."
 Proceedings of the Association for Information Science and Technology 60, no. 1 (2023): 456-468. [🔗](https://asistdl.onlinelibrary.wiley.com/doi/10.1002/pra2.803)